cjacker/opensource-toolchain-bouffalo-lab/README.md

 The official programming utility shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.

-There is also '[bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/)' with official support and third party from Pine64 [blisp](https://github.com/pine64/blisp) can be used.
+There is also '[bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/)' with official support and [blisp](https://github.com/pine64/blisp)  from Pine64 can be used.

 **NOTE:**

-After BLFlashCommand commited in and with the commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777).
+After `BLFlashCommand` commited into official bl_mcu_sdk repo and with the commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):

-- **The good news:** it has a program tool integrated, 'make flash' works.
+- **The good news:** It has a program tool integrated, 'make flash' works.
-- **The bad news:** it alter the firmware format, and not compatible with other opensource tools.
+- **The bad news:** It alter the firmware format, and not compatible with other opensource tools.

 Compare with old firmware before this commit, the final ELF has a section '.fw_header' added. you can use 'readelf -S build/build_out/xxx.elf' to verify it has a '.fw_header' section or not.